 Stage 6: Year 11 and Year 12

-Students accepted into St Mary’s Cathedral College for their Preliminary and HSC years are required to complete at least one Religious Education course (Studies of Religion 1, Studies of Religion 2, or Catholic Studies).
+Students accepted into St Mary’s Cathedral College for their Preliminary and HSC years are required to complete at least one Religious Education course (Studies of Religion 1, Studies of Religion 2, or Studies in Catholic Thought).
 They are also required to complete a pattern of study that fulfils the NESA requirements.
-This includes a compulsory English Course (Standard English or Advanced English).
+This includes a compulsory English Course (English Studies, English Standard, or English Advanced).
 Students are then required to choose at least 10 more units of study from the following courses:

 CAPA: Drama, Music 1, Music 2, Visual Arts, Visual Design